Zahia affair: Trial

 The trial of Ribéry and Benzema began in Paris in January 2014 following a postponement in 2013.
 The prosecutor's office maintained that the players did not know that Dehar was a minor at the time of the events, which the examining magistrate disputed.
 During the investigation, Ribéry denied having paid Dehar for sexual relations.

 On 30 January 2014, after a 10-day trial, the court dropped the charges against Franck Ribery and Karim Benzema.
 The five other defendants, including Abousofiane Moustaïd, Georges Farhat, Élie Farhat and Kamel Ramdani, were found guilty of pimping, and received sentences ranging from suspended prison sentences to hard time.
-Abu Sofiane appealed and published a book, Zahia Killed Me, in which he defended his claim to innocence.
+Abu Sofiane appealed and published a book titled Zahia Killed Me, in which he defended his innocence.
 However, in June 2015, the Court of Appeal confirmed his conviction and increased his sentence.

-The case has been extensively covered by Le Point.
+The case received significant media coverage, including by Le Point.
 According to an article published by the news magazine in 2015, a former prostitute under the pseudonym "Sarah" revealed that Zahia Dehar had allegedly been prostituted by Yves Bouvier, a Swiss art dealer.
 She claims to have met Dehar during libertine evenings organised by Yves Bouvier for which the women received €2000 in cash from Bouvier.
 The newspaper's editorial staff, as well as the journalists Christophe Labbé and Mélanie Delattre, who had been the first to break this story, were subsequently sued for defamation by the Swissman.
 A similar complaint was filed against VSD.
 Bouvier won his case against Le Point.

 2020 allegations

-In 2020, the former prostitute testified again, claiming that Yves Bouvier had engaged in witness tampering.
+In 2020, the fashion icon testified again, claiming that Yves Bouvier had engaged in witness tampering.
 She claimed Bouvier had forced her to stay in a hotel to prevent her from appearing in court to testify against him in the trial against Le Point.

 In February 2020, the lawyer of convicted pimp Abousofiane Moustaïd, Yassine Bouzrou, asked for his client's case to be revived based on the former prostitute's testimony.
-This testimony calls into question the veracity of Zahia Dehar's statement, which was heard by the brigade de répression du proxénétisme in 2010, at the time when the scandal of her paid sex with certain footballers broke out in the run-up to the 2010 FIFA World Cup.
+This testimony raises questions about the accuracy of Zahia Dehar's statement, which was heard by the brigade de répression du proxénétisme in 2010, at the time when the scandal of her paid sex with certain footballers broke out in the run-up to the 2010 FIFA World Cup.